+Frederic Whyte is an award-winning landscape and garden designer.
+Working across the UK, his portfolio also includes projects in Italy and most recently, Cape Town, South Africa.
 Frederic graduated with a Diploma in Garden Design from the English Gardening School in 2009.
-His first commissions were in Umbria, Lazio and Tuscany.
-He returned to London in 2011 to work with clients across the UK and on his first RHS Chelsea Flower Show garden.
-In 2012 he was awarded a Gold Medal with his second RHS Chelsea garden.
+His first commissions were in Umbria and Tuscany.
+He returned to London in 2011 to work across the UK and on his first RHS Chelsea Flower Show garden.
+In 2013 he was awarded a Gold Medal with his second RHS Chelsea garden.

 Following relocation to Suffolk in 2015, he established a design-focused practice.
 This ensures the highest quality of conceptual work, developed with the full participation of clients, prior to the realisation of gardens in collaboration with highly-skilled landscaping professionals and craftsmen.

 Garden design is a second career for Frederic.
 His background in teaching and academic research in the humanities provide him with a rich background of cultural source material from which to draw inspiration.
 In addition to designing, he studies the history of gardens.
 His life-long interest in the visual arts and extensive horticultural knowledge help him create carefully-balanced, but exciting studies in planting style, colour, texture and form.
 These complement the elegant, formal garden layouts for which he is renowned.
 Frederic places his clients, their unique requirements and style preferences at the heart of the design process.
 He creates distinctive gardens that blend the very special identities of each person and place.